 What is Image Lazy Loading?

-Lazy Loading Images refer to a set of techniques in web and application development that defer the loading of images on a page to a later point in time - when those images are actually needed, instead of loading them up front.
+Lazy Loading Images is a set of techniques in web and application development that defer the loading of images on a page to a later point in time - when those images are actually needed, instead of loading them up front.
 These techniques help in improving performance, better utilization of the device’s resources, and reducing associated costs.

 The word “lazy” in the English language is often attributed to the act of avoiding work as long as possible.

 Similarly, lazy loading defers the loading of resources on the page till they are actually needed.
 Instead of loading these resources as soon as the page loads, which is what normally happens, the loading of these resources is put off till the moment the user actually needs to view them.

 The technique of lazy loading can be applied to almost all the resources on a page.
 For example, in a single page application, if a JS file is not needed until later, it is best not to load it initially.
 If an image is not needed up front, load it later when it actually needs to be viewed.

 Why go for lazy loading images at all?

 Lazy Loading defers the loading of an image that is not needed on the page immediately.
 An image, not visible to the user when the page loads, is loaded later when the user scrolls and the image actually becomes visible.
 If the user never scrolls, an image that is not visible to the user never gets loaded.

 It carries two main advantages.